 Franklin County was settled in 1797, and just two years later, Mifflin Township was settled.
 Officially established in 1811 by separating from Liberty Township, it was five square miles, belonging to the division known as the United States Military Lands.
 Immigrants from Pennsylvania gave the territory the name of their old governor, Mifflin.

-The Township's terrain is level to slightly undulating, except along the principal streams, Alum Creek and Walnut Creeks, which flow from north to south — Alum in the western and Walnut Creek in the eastern part.
+Early descriptions of the township say that the Township's terrain is level to slightly undulating, except along the principal streams, Alum Creek and Walnut Creeks, which flow from north to south — Alum in the western and Walnut Creek in the eastern part.
 The creek beds were deeply sunken and, in many places, had precipitous banks of shale and slate bottoms.
 The bottom lands of the streams contained the richest soil in the township.
 The uplands were also fertile and produced a fine wheat crop.
 Between 1811 and 1848, Mifflin Township abounded in deer and small game.

 St. Mary's of the Springs College, presently Ohio Dominican College, established in 1868, makes a most beautiful setting, comprising the area near the southwest corner of Mifflin Township.
 The property had natural springs, hence part of the name given to this institution.
 In addition to cool, clear water springs, iron and sulphur springs flowed and were said to be among the most valuable mineral springs in the state.